The five principles for instruction. Five rules to follow when you give your child an instruction. Always keep these things in mind.

 On Becoming Babywise II lists five principles to keep in mind when you are giving instruction to your child (pages 89-90).
 These principles apply with your baby and on up through your toddler and child years.
-Here are my thoughts on the principles.
+Here are the five different principles and my thoughts on them.

 EXPECT A RESPONSE

 When you tell your child to do something, expect him to do it.
 When you ask your child a question, expect a response.
 Children rise to the expectations placed on them.
 You want to be sure your expectations are age appropriate.
 That means you neither expect too little nor too much.
-See this blog label for more on this idea of responding: yes mom
+Read How to Get Your Child to Obey with a Simple “Yes Mom” for more on this.

 MEAN WHAT YOU SAY